 Notice that the person is attempting to flatten the entire category of theology into a single, negative description: childishness.
 The commenter also flattens faith into a single, negative description: cheating.
 This is what I mean by the spirit of “just;” even without using the word, there’s a sense of finality that ignores any possibility that a person’s faith or theology is grounded in something other than this commenter’s expectations.
 It’s precisely this spirit of “just” that I’m hoping we can avoid.

 Language is fluid and complex.
 Words are not either good or bad; context matters.
-Still, I believe that so far as we’re able, we should avoid using the word “just” as a way of reducing entire categories, ideas, groups of people, beliefs, or narratives to singular, easily dismissible descriptions.
+Still, I believe that so far as we’re able, we should avoid using the word “just” as a way of reducing entire categories, ideas, people, beliefs, or narratives to singular, easily dismissible descriptions.
 Also, I hope that the more mindful we become of our use of the word “just,” the more mindful we’ll be when the spirit of “just” (i.e. certainty, hubris) is present in other parts of our language.